 In 2018, I was a first-year graduate student in awe that the university paid me to fly elsewhere to present research at a conference.
-My first time presenting research, I was eager to share with the audience that, after reading several studies on predicting which students are at risk of failing a chemistry course, I developed a means to examine how these students performed relative to their peers on each topic covered throughout the curriculum.
+This was my first time presenting research, and I was eager to share with the audience that, after reading several studies on predicting which students are at risk of failing a chemistry course, I developed a means to examine how these students performed relative to their peers on each topic covered throughout the curriculum.

-This information could help educators (myself included) to be more aware of the topics wherein their students may inequitably struggle and allow us to develop resources to support those students, specifically.
+This information could help educators (myself included) become more aware of the topics on which their students may inequitably struggle and allow us to develop resources to support those students specifically.

 I concluded my talk and asked for questions.
 The first person I chose asked, "When did we lose the power to control who would or would not succeed as scientists?"
 While the talk was generally well received, this question reflected the perspective of someone who seemed against changing how we teach and assess to ensure students predicted to fail the course have access to resources designed to support their success.
 I never entirely understood why until a few weeks ago, when I learned that understanding is frame-dependent.